|This is an unofficial version.

 (c) to ascertain whether the person has made or received bets in respect of which a levy is payable under this Act; and

-(d) to make such inquiries and inspections of the premises as the officer or peace officer reasonably requires for the purposes of this Act;
+(d) to make such inquiries and inspections of the premises as the inspector reasonably requires for the purposes of this Act;

-and the person shall, at that time, produce for inspection by the officer or peace officer any records, books of account and documents that the officer or peace officer may require.
+and the person shall, at that time, produce for inspection by the inspector any records, books of account and documents that the inspector may require.

 (a) a violation of this Act has occurred or is occurring; and